 Quick & Easy Chirashi Sushi Recipes

-1. Simplified Chirashi Sushi using packaged seasoning mix — this is one of the easiest sushi recipes you can make at home!
+1. Simplified Chirashi Sushi using a packaged seasoning mix — this is one of the easiest sushi recipes you can make at home!

 2. Chirashi Sushi Cake – This is a modern take on chirashi sushi and very popular at weddings.